Chart Color Schemes

 Tatura has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects that could impact this region.
-Notable projects include Silkwater Plains Estate, Margaret Street Stormwater Pump Station Upgrade (scheduled for completion by December 2023), Northlinks Estate Tatura (commenced on 1st April 2022 and expected to finish in late 2024), and the Tatura Precinct Structure Plan (approved in March 2021).
-The following list details projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable projects include Silkwater Plains Estate, Margaret Street Stormwater Pump Station Upgrade (scheduled for completion in June 2023), Northlinks Estate Tatura (commenced in July 2021 and expected to finish in December 2024), and Tatura Precinct Structure Plan (approved in March 2022).
+The following list details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.